WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-24-configure-custom-urls-to-access-microservices-running-in-kubernetes.md

 date: 2021-05-24
 author: Wolfgang Ofner
 categories: [Kubernetes, Cloud]
-tags: [DevOps, Azure DevOps, Azure, Nginx, YAML, CI-CD, Docker, Helm]
+tags: [DevOps, Azure DevOps, Azure, Nginx, YAML, CI-CD, Docker, Helm, AKS, Kubernetes]
 description: Setting up custom URLs is fast and gives your users or testers a better experience than using an IP address.
 ---